〒698-0024 17-2 Ekimae-cho Masuda-shi Shimane Japan

 Sesshu’s Garden of Manpuku-ji

-The garden was constructed about 500 years ago by Sesshu Toyo who is
+The garden was constructed about 500 years ago by Sesshu Toyo, a painter-monk

-expresses the doctrine of Zen Buddhism.
-Rocks were put in appropriate
+the doctrine of Zen Buddhism.
+Rocks were put in appropriate positions,

-positions, making the Shumisen-stone in the midpoint.
-The Mt.Shumisen was
+making the Shumisen-stone in the midpoint.
+The Mt.Shumisen was thought

 When you enter the room facing to the garden, the bright view of the garden framed by dark rooms comes into your eyes.
 It is a very impressive view.